 External libraries are loaded using a shared service.
 Libraries that are part of the operating system are loaded from system paths.
 Other libraries are loaded from both system paths and Manifold paths.
 The results of loading are reported in the log with successful loads of system libraries reporting nothing, successful loads of non-system libraries reporting the full path of the loaded module (useful when there are multiple modules with the same name) and failed loads report errors both for failed loads of system libraries as well as failed loads of non-system libraries.

 Two additional languages, IronPython and IronRuby, are automatically supported by the Command Window when they are installed (installation is easy).
-Five more languages, F#, PerlScript and PythonScript, are supported when they are installed.
+Three more languages, F#, PerlScript and PythonScript, are supported when they are installed.

 System memory is cheap and our time is expensive.
 Manifold is very fast and faster still with more memory.
 We should load up our computer system with the most memory we can afford, ideally to maximum system RAM.
 Larger memory is much more important than paying disproportionately more for a slightly faster processor.

 TEMP storage space will be used if operations do not fit into memory available.
 For maximum performance, specify the Windows TEMP location to the fastest local disk drive, for example, a fast SSD drive.

 Large disk drives have become very cheap, while human time is getting ever more expensive.
 Release 9 is designed to happily trade off making files and saved projects larger if that helps to improve performance and to make our work go faster.
 Data sets often used with Release 9 are huge, with data sets in the tens of gigabytes size being typical.
 When Release 9 imports and saves such data sets in projects the resulting project files will be even bigger.